YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter8.md

 }); // Error: Cannot redefine property: name
 // Error is caused by default value of configurable = false at Object.defineProperty firstly called.
 ```
+If you don't set the attributes, their value would be false.
 You can't change any attributes (except for writable) after you set configurable to false.

 #### Accessor Properties